billsix/modelviewprojection/docs/perspective.rst

                    \end{bmatrix}

-Since we want to get the :math:`z_c` relative to camera space out of the matrix, we choose the following
+Since we want to get the :math:`z_c` relative to camera space out of the premultiplie matrix above, we choose the following

 .. math::